FAMILY MEDIATION

 FREQUENTLY ASKED QUESTIONS

-Family mediation with Untying the Knot includes an intake session with your family law mediator which can be up to one hour, which is done as a separate session from your former partner.
+Family mediation with Untying the Knot includes an intake session with your family law mediator of about 45 minutes, which is a separate session from your former partner.

 Your meetings with your family mediator and former partner usually go for about 3 to 4 hours per session.